 What is COVID-19?

 Coronavirus disease 2019 (COVID-19) is a respiratory disease caused by a new coronavirus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was first reported in late 2019 in Wuhan, Hubei Province, China, and quickly spread to the rest of the world.
-You can click here to see the latest numbers for COVID-19 in the United States (CDC, 2020).
-According to the Centers for Disease Control and Prevention (CDC), SARS-CoV-2 is spread by virus-infected respiratory droplets that are produced when an infected person coughs or sneezes—these droplets can then travel up to six feet (CDC, 2020).
+According to the Centers for Disease Control and Prevention (CDC), SARS-CoV-2 is spread by virus-infected respiratory droplets that are produced when an infected person coughs or sneezes—these droplets can then travel up to six feet (CDC, 2021).
 While less likely, it is possible that the virus can spread by touching a surface that has SARS-CoV-2 on it and then touching your mouth, nose, or eyes.

 Coronaviruses belong to a family of viruses that cause different illnesses.
 Some cause a mild illness like the common cold while others cause more severe conditions, like Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
-COVID-19 is genetically similar to SARS but is not as deadly (WHO, 2020).
-COVID-19 can cause mild to severe symptoms; more than 80% of people with COVID-19 have mild disease, but about one in six people have more severe symptoms (WHO, 2020).
+COVID-19 is genetically similar to SARS but is not as deadly.
+COVID-19 can cause mild to severe symptoms—more than 80% of people with COVID-19 have mild disease.
+About one in six people have more severe symptoms (WHO, 2020).

 The signs and symptoms of COVID-19 usually appear within 10 days of the time of infection and can include fever, dry cough, tiredness, aches and pains, sore throat, diarrhea, eye inflammation, headache, loss of taste, loss of smell, discoloration of fingers or toes, difficulty breathing, shortness of breath, chest pain or pressure (WHO, 2020).
 In rare instances, the incubation period (period after infection before symptoms occur) can be over 20 days.